-My friend, collector and Civil War author Jim Schmidt (pictured signing his latest book on the left) sent me the full text and images of an 1845, 8-page pamphlet for “Oxygenated Bitters.”
+My friend, collector and Civil War author Jim Schmidt (pictured signing his latest book above) sent me the full text and images of an 1845, 8-page pamphlet for “Oxygenated Bitters.”
 Enjoy!
 See pamphlet.
-This prompted me to pull out my three examples and re-look at them.
+This prompted me to pull out my three examples and take a closer look at them.
 This includes two, O 99 examples and one, O 100 example (pictured below).
 Read more on Jim at: Civil War Medicine (and Writing)

 L… Dr. Wistar’s Oxygenated Bitters